simomosi/dynamic-forms/docs/README.md

 ### Updating rules

 ![Dynamic Radio example gif](./imgs/dynamic-radio.gif)

+### Much much more
+Got your attention?
+Try it!

+Dynamic Forms is released as a **single file**.
+You can also find an already functioning example!

 ## Main features
 - **Easy to use**: DynamicForms works in a declarative way; no code, just a simple configuration!